Life and Trust

 Life and Trust, sometimes stylized Life & Trust, was a site-specific immersive theater production written by Jon Ronson and produced by Emursive.
 It was primarily based on the Faust legend, namely its adaptations by Christopher Marlowe and Johann Wolfgang von Goethe, with additional inspiration drawn from The Picture of Dorian Gray and "The Red Shoes".

 Like Sleep No More, which was also produced by Emursive, Life and Trust required audience members to wear masks and wander freely throughout a multilevel performance space populated by largely silent performers; as with Sleep No More, audience members were generally ignored by performers and their actions did not impact the story.

 Life and Trust ran in the bottom floors of 20 Exchange Place, a former office and bank building in New York City's Financial District which has largely been converted into apartments.
 The show opened on August 1, 2024 and ran until its abrupt closure following a final performance on April 19, 2025.
-The attached cafe and reception area, Conwell Coffee Hall, remains operational as of June 2025.
+The attached cafe and reception area, Conwell Coffee & Cocktail Hall, remains operational as of April 2026.